 Does the brand of battery matter?
 It most surely does.
 Using an authentic battery from a reputable brand such as Samsung, Sony or LG ensures your battery will operate safely as intended within its rated specifications.

 After all, your safety matters.

 It is ALWAYS worth paying a little extra for known-brand batteries.
 These will last longer, perform better and a far more safe than cheaper options that are often unsafe.

 Best Vape Battery: Different Types of Battery & What You Should Use

 There are several types of lithium battery available today, but only a select handful are suitable for vaping safely.
 There are typically three main types: ICR, IMR and Hybrid.

 It has been established that IMR batteries use a safer chemical than ICR.
 This is why ICRs are commonly sold with protection circuits.

-IMR batteries lack the protection circuits and allow higher amperage discharge rates compared to ICRs are are much more suitable for low resistance builds or for mech mods.
+IMR batteries lack the protection circuits and allow higher amperage discharge rates compared to ICRs are much more suitable for low resistance builds or for mech mods.

-ICRs usually rated for a higher storage capacity (mAh) are more often unable to safely deliver the amperage needed for high power, low resistance devices — or mech devices.
+ICRs usually rated for higher storage capacity (mAh) are more often unable to safely deliver the amperage needed for high power, low resistance devices — or mech devices.

-Hybrid devices often utilise a safer chemistry than your average IMR cell while maintaining some of the increased storage capacity of the IMR.
-For the sake of safety we recommend using either an IMR cell or a Hybrid cell unless your device specifically instructs you to use a specific cell type.
+Hybrid devices often utilize safer chemistry than your average IMR cell while maintaining some of the increased storage capacity of the IMR.
+For the sake of safety, we recommend using either an IMR cell or a Hybrid cell unless your device specifically instructs you to use a specific cell type.